 - 1+ tablespoon sesame seeds

-- 4 Persian cucumbers, julienned (or about 2 regular cucumbers)
+- 4 Persian cucumbers, cut into matchsticks (or about 2 regular cucumbers)

 - 2 red or orange bell peppers, top and bottom removed and sliced into thin strips

-- 3 green onions, thinly sliced into rounds
+- 3 green onions, sliced into thin rounds

 - 8 sheets rice paper (8 to 10 inches in diameter)